 (Net AUM is \$12 billion.
 Excludes AUA.)

-Investing across the risk spectrum in both debt and equity, with total transaction volume of since 2012 in Long Income and Inflation-Linked Investments Since 2009 First to Establish a UK-BASED NONBANK LENDING PLATFORM in 2009 to Develop Core Real Estate Debt Capabilities, in 2011
+Investing across the risk spectrum in both debt and equity, with total transaction volume of since 2012 in Long Income and Inflation-Linked Investments Since 2009 First to Establish a in 2009

 LEADING UK INVESTOR